StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 ## Using Pluto's package management (or not!)

 For development purposes most notebooks include a line like `#Pkg.activate("~/.julie/dev/SR2StanPluto"))`.
 On the repo it is commented out.
 While developing code I typically run notebooks inside a project environment (by uncommenting that line).

+If you frequently switch between notebooks part of this project, uncommenting (or adding) the `Pkg.activate(...)` line is much faster.
+But that requires SR2StanPluto.jl to be installed in ~/.julia/dev.

 ## Usage